 - PCBs (1935-1977)

-In 1966 Swedish scientists reported the detection of PCBs in animal tissues.
-Later studies determined PCBs do not readily break down and can remain in the environment (air, water and soil) for long periods of time.
+In 1966 Swedish scientists first reported the detection of PCBs in animal tissues.
+Monsanto and others immediately began to study PCB persistence in the environment as well.
+These later studies determined PCBs do not readily break down and can remain in the environment (air, water and soil) for long periods of time.
 These discoveries helped to lead to the decision by one of the former Monsanto to stop manufacturing PCBs and, later, to the Environmental Protection Agency’s (EPA) decision to ban their production and use.

 - Monsanto and Agent Orange (1965-1969)